SST-Bappu/course-recommendation-system/README.md

 3. **Email Service**

 These services interact through a **Kafka message broker** and utilize dedicated databases to manage their respective data.
 Authentication is handled via **JWT tokens**, ensuring secure and stateless user sessions.

+## Kubernetes and Jenkins Flow

+To ensure seamless deployment, scalability, and continuous integration/continuous deployment (CI/CD), the project leverages **Kubernetes (K8s)** for container orchestration and **Jenkins** for automating the build and deployment pipelines.

+### Kubernetes Setup

+Each microservice (Auth, Course, and Email) is containerized using **Docker** and deployed as separate **Kubernetes pods** within the cluster.
+The services are exposed via **Kubernetes services**, and **Ingress controllers** are configured to manage external access. **Kafka** runs as part of the K8s setup, ensuring smooth communication between services.
+The database instances are connected via persistent volumes for data durability.

+- **Auth Service**: Runs in its own pod, exposing APIs for authentication.
+- **Course Service**: Also runs in a separate pod, connected to the PostgreSQL instance via persistent volumes.
+- **Email Service**: Deployed in its own pod and consumes tasks from Kafka topics.

+### Jenkins Pipeline

+A **Jenkins pipeline** automates the entire CI/CD process:

+1. **Code Changes**: Upon changes pushed to the version control system (e.g., GitHub), Jenkins automatically triggers a build pipeline.
+2. **Build & Test**: The code is tested, Docker images are built, and these images are pushed to a Docker registry.
+3. **Kubernetes Deployment**: Jenkins communicates with the Kubernetes cluster and deploys the updated images.
+Each microservice's pod is updated using a **rolling update strategy**, ensuring zero downtime.

+The pipeline stages are structured as follows:

+- **Build**: Creates a new Docker image for the updated microservice.
+- **Test**: Runs unit tests, integration tests, and checks for vulnerabilities.
+- **Deploy**: Deploys the service to the Kubernetes cluster.

 ### Graphical Representation